The script takes care of:

 - When done, the script will perform some cleaning up, like removing the state file and setting the startup of Transport Service to Automatic (phase 5).

-This script version requires a domain-joined Windows Server 2012 system, an account to perform the installation (and optionally prepare Active Directory) and the location where the Exchange Server 2013 installation files are stored (e.g. an UNC path).
+This script version requires a domain-joined Windows Server 2008 SP1 or Windows Server 2012 system, an account to perform the installation (and optionally prepare Active Directory) and the location where the Exchange Server 2013 installation files are stored (e.g. an UNC path).

 The syntax is as follows: